Some school systems wait on mask mandate decision

 The Diocese of Baton Rouge was going to require unvaccinated students in third grade or higher to wear masks and practice social distancing but quickly changed to making mask-wearing optional.

-That is the case in Ascension Parish Public Schools as well.
-In Livingston, the school system is waiting until September to make a final decision.
+That is the case in Ascension and Livingston Parish Public Schools as well.

 Masks will be required on most school buses.
 Livingston Parish Public Schools and the Diocese of Baton Rouge are doing away with daily temperature checks.